-My Top 5 homeschool tips are based on principles that I’ve learned in my 15-year homeschooling journey.
-I apply them to my homeschool daily and have given one or all of them as homeschooling advice for years.
+My Top 5 homeschool tips are based on principles that I’ve learned in my now 16-year homeschooling journey.
+I apply them in my homeschool daily and have given one or all of them as homeschooling advice for years.
 I hope they bless you, encourage you, and empower you.

 Embrace the freedom that you have as a home educator.
 This freedom allows you to be more flexible and more patient with yourself and with your children.
 DO NOT try to replicate the structure of public school at home.
 Relax.
 Take breaks.
 Start late.
 Stop early.
 Find what works for you and your child.